-As shown on the table to the right, the US Real Gross Domestic Product (GPD) dropped significantly throughout 2008, and has only begun to rebound in 2009.
+As shown in the figure to the right, the US Real Gross Domestic Product (GPD) dropped significantly throughout 2008, and has only begun to rebound in 2009.
 According to the Bureau of Economic Assessment (BEA), Real G PD increased 3.5 % at an annual rate in the third quarter of 2009.